Dental Implants – Fontainebleau, FL

 - Implant hybrid prosthesis- replaces multiple missing teeth and offers better chewing ability and cannot be removed by patients.

-If you are currently in need of dental restorations, contact the Dental Specialists of Doral Group.
+If you are currently in need of dental restorations, contact the Dental Specialists Group of Fontainebleau.
 We have experienced dentists, like Dr. Charles Krikorian, in Doral, FL, who can help you with the procedure and give you tips about the after-care regime.
 We offer our dental care services to the communities of Doral, Fontainebleau, Miami Beach, Kendall, Sweetwater, Westchester, and Miami, Florida.

 The Dental Implant Process